-A pleasant waitress, Anika, quickly greeted us with a smile, menus, and a tall bottle of water infused with lemon/fever grass, lemon and strawberry slices.
-She returned after a few minutes to answer questions and take our orders.
 Toni-Ann ordered a cream of pumpkin soup, plus stuffed bell peppers, and a natural pineapple-strawberry juice.
 I ordered wraps filled with an ackee, calaloo and plantain combination, with sides of vegetables drizzled with a passion fruit salad dressing and sesame seeds, and avocado slices.
-Anika surprised us as she promptly returned with the food before we could get knee-deep in conversation.
+Our waitress surprised us as she promptly returned with the food before we could get knee-deep in conversation.

 Recently deciding to get back on track with a diet, this is one ‘cheat’ meal I didn’t regret!
 My stomach was filled, and pleased to not have a groggy, bloated feeling following the meal.
 The infused water also helped to keep me in check, lowering the temptation to order a sweet drink.

-It really meant a lot to us both that the staff was patient enough to accommodate photo ops despite us staying after closing time.
-We had the privilege of meeting both co-owners, Keisha McDonald and Kush Tafari (who is also the talented chef, pictured right).
+It really meant a lot to us both that the owner/chef was patient enough to accommodate photo ops despite us staying after closing time.
+We had the privilege of meeting both co-owners, Keisha McDonald and Kush Tafari.

 Four thumbs up Kushite’s, from Simply Local & The Swiss Freis!

 - Atmosphere 90% 90%